-- According to Mrwebi, this was a high profile matter.
+- 579. According to Mrwebi, this was a high profile matter.
 Mrwebi did not have an obligation to keep track of progress, he did not get involved, only received reports.
-He did not view the suspension of the regional head (who was charged with overseeing the investigation) on his recommendation as exceptional circumstances which required him to follow up on the progress. - When asked why he took no steps between April and the request to Mokhatla in August, Mrwebi said that he had no reasons to believe that the "prosecutors or anybody else is not doing anything about this matter".
-He only understood this after Dramat so advised. - Mrwebi did not feel that Ferreira was owed an explanation why he was taken off the case because he had information that "they" were meeting outside parties and giving information which made Mrwebi uncomfortable.
+He did not view the suspension of the regional head (who was charged with overseeing the investigation) on his recommendation as exceptional circumstances which required him to follow up on the progress. - When asked why he took no steps between April and the request to Mokhatla in August, not doing anything about this matter".
+He only understood this after Dramat so advised. - 581.
+Mrwebi did not feel that Ferreira was owed an explanation why he was taken off the case because he had information that "they" were meeting outside parties and giving information which made Mrwebi uncomfortable.
 He had information which implied that Ferreira was leaking information in the matter, but did not ask him about this.
 Mrwebi conceded that he could not blame Ferreira and that there was no reason to attribute ulterior motives to him.